Let’s talk about the value, shall we?

 “That would be appropriate.”

-Why then, is it so difficult to accept that drastic changes in our world should result in necessary changes to our profession?
-These changes being reasonable, sensible and very much appropriate in the circumstances.
+Why then, is it so difficult to accept that drastic changes in our world should result in necessary changes to the legal profession?
+When it comes to lawyers and technology, these changes being reasonable, sensible and very much appropriate in the circumstances.

 I fully believe that the legal landscape is changing and that a lot more is required and will be asked of new lawyers entering the practice in the future.
 Currently, we have The College of Law offering a Master of Legal Business to equip us with advanced skills to enhance our ‘legal services business career‘.
 With slogans such as “today’s market calls for a new hybrid of legal professionals“.
 There is also the RMIT Graduate Certificate in Emerging Technologies and Law and the Deakin University double degree in Bachelor of Laws/Bachelor of Cyber Security (to name a few).
 Education is on offer, but in my recent experiences, sense, and sensibility less so.